 The right to vote is an integral element to the United States electoral system.
 With the 2020 Presidential election rapidly approaching, it is imperative to follow along if you plan on participating.
 Throughout the next year, there will be many important dates and events to remember in order for you to exercise your right to vote.
 Passionate support for a candidate is well and good, but making an informed decision on who you vote for is important on guiding the direction of your town, county, state, and country.

 We have aggregated major 2020 campaign dates to ensure that you to stay updated during the election season.

 While the elections aren’t until November 2020, the campaign trail starts in 2019.
 The Democratic Party has already held two debates, and there are plans for additional debates before the end of the year.

-As of now, Sept.
-3, 2019, the Republican Party has not scheduled any debates.
+At the time of writing this post, the Republican Party has not scheduled any debates.

 2019 Democratic Debate Schedule

 - July 30-31